shakhscode/Data-Modeling-and-Interactive-Dashboarding-using-Excel/README.md

 ### 2. Data Modelling
 Data was integrated using Power Pivot add-on in Excel.
-Order_details dataset is the star schema and pizza_types table is the snowflake.
+'Order_details' table is the star schema and 'pizza_types' table is a snowflake.

 ![](DataModelAfterDAX.png)

 ### 3. DAX Calculations